Carina-P/hire-hens/README.md

 ![implementation of the faq accordion](readme_materials/faq.jpg)

 * If user is an administrator, user can choose to add, change or delete FAQ.

 ![implementation of faq administration](readme_materials/faq_adm.jpg)

-    * If user wants to delete a faq a modal is shown with the question if user is sure.
+* If user wants to delete a faq a modal is shown with the question if user is sure he/she wants to delete faq.

 * FAQ input page:
     * If user is administrator: